DylanMeeus/springboot_jwt_blog/_posts/2016-03-28-xamarin-authentication-and-cross-platform-app-development.markdown

 ![Xamarin Project Structure](https://cdn.auth0.com/blog/xamarin/xamarin-directory-structure.png)

-The platform specific directories are for writing code that will only execute on the target platform.
+The platform specific directories are for writing code that will only execute on the target platform such as NFC on Android or different implementations of touch and gestures between platforms.
 Xamarin has already taken care of the code required to launch our apps on both Android and iOS so we should be able to just start writing code in the shared directory, build our solution and see the results.
 Before we start, if you open the `AppDelegate.cs` file on the iOS side and the `MainActivity.cs` on the Droid side, you'll be able to see platform specific code implemented to launch the app.
 If you've developed native iOS or Android apps in the past, these file names should be familiar as they match the app instantiation files for the native platforms.

 ### Hello World in Xamarin

 Before we write our app, let's quickly open up the `CloudCakes.cs` or `{AppName}.cs` in the shared code directory.
 This is the entry or main function into our application.
 Xamarin has added some boilerplate code when it created the solution that just displays a message once the app is opened.
 To make sure this runs, let's build and run the solution.
 To do this, simply click the play icon in the top left corner of the screen and the iOS Simulator should launch with our Xamarin app and display the message "Welcome to Xamarin Forms!"
 Now let's build our app.

+*Since we are developing on a Mac, we have defaulted to using the iOS simulator for a majority of our examples, if you are on a Windows machine you can use the Android or Windows Mobile emulators and should have the same experience.*

 ![Hello World in Xamarin](https://cdn.auth0.com/blog/xamarin/cloudcakes-default.png)